nearform/udaru/docs/overview.md

 The PBAC model can be built using the **Organization**, **Team** and **User** entities.
 The usual modeling case is to build independent organizations, each organization having teams (or nested teams) attached to them and users attached to teams.
 Policies are attached to Organizations, Teams or Users.

+**Important note:** Teams, Users and Policies can't be shared across Organizations.

+### Policies

-**Policies** can be attached to Teams, Users and Organizations.
+Policies can be attached to Teams, Users and Organizations.
 The policy engine evaluates all policies from all levels when establishing if a User can perform an Action on a Resource.

-**Important note:** Teams, Users and Policies can't be shared across Organizations.

 A policy is a document that describes the type of access that the policy owner has to a resource or a group of resources.
 Given the policies, the action to perform and a resource, the engine returns `true` if the action is authorized, `false` otherwise.